Your Essential Guide to Net Net Stocks

 As you can see, the returns for net net stocks were very good.
 Net nets provided tremendous outperformance over all periods.
 In this study, the average 12 month return to a basket of net net stocks was 31%!
 The FTSE 100, obviously, didn't come anywhere close to that return.

-One last thing I want to point out as far as net net stock returns go is that depending on the net nets that you pick, you could either do substantially better or worse than average.
+One last thing I want to point out as far as net net stock returns go is that depending on the net nets that you pick, such as growing or shrinking NCAV, you could either do substantially better or worse than average.
 If you insist on sticking with American net nets, you'll inevitably be faced with a large number of Chinese reverse merger scams.
 Buying these sorts of stocks will ultimately lead to lower returns given the extreme fraud risk.
 On the other hand, investing internationally will give you the chance to buy Greenblatt-like net nets, outperforming net net stocks in general by a wide margin.
 As shown above, Greenblatt's net nets beat the OTC Market by roughly 30% per year.
 To read about this study, click here.

 These are the sort of net nets that I like to invest in.
 As I mentioned before, my own record with net nets has been very good.
 You can read about my early investment returns here, before I switched to Interactive Brokers.
 Over the previous two years my returns have come down a bit mostly due to the fairly flat year we had in 2015 and due to being partly out of the market (a costly mistake on my part).